Frequently Asked Questions

-For BIG images, you will need another pair of hands.
+For BIG images over six feet long, you will need another pair of hands.
 Get a wingman!
 An eight-foot-long image is a handful and very awkward trying to put it up.
 A ten-foot-long image comes in two sections… one custom image was printed in five sections.
-Eight footers or bigger will require two people to get the image on a surface.
+Six footers or bigger will require two people to get the image on a surface.
 Discuss how you will spread the image across the surface.
 Brief your plan then fly your plan.

 Step Four: Put it up!

 The BEST way to apply an image to a surface:

 Starting at the tail, peel the image partially off the vinyl sheet, about six inches of the image is a good starting point.
 Locating the measuring marks on the surface, firmly push the partial tail area onto the surface.
 Rolling the vinyl carrier forward UNDER the image separates it best from the backing.
 As you move forward, firmly push on the image with a damp cloth or wallpaper squeegee.
 A sheepskin-type paint roller is ideal for pressing images into a surface.
 Rolling up the carrier into a scroll moving toward the nose allows one person to place the image firmly on the surface while the second person rolls the carrier backing under itself into a scroll.

 3M makes a great vinyl wall adhesive that can be applied to the surface accepting the image.
 There is a squeegee all wallpaper applicators use to remove bubbles and wrinkles which can be bought at Home Depot, Lowes, or Walmart.